Annual Laboratory Radiation Worker Refresher Training 2015

 Radioactive Waste Containing Biohazardous Material

-Biohazardous material is anything of a biological nature (i.e. virus, bacteria, parasite, fungus, prion or toxin created by a biological organism) which has the ability to infect and cause harm to any plant, animal, human or other biological organism.
+Biohazardous material is anything containing a potential biological pathogen (i.e. virus, bacteria, parasite, fungus, prion or toxin created by a biological organism) which has the ability to infect and cause harm to any plant, animal, human or other biological organism.

 Checking in a Radioactive Package